wazo-platform/wazo-platform.org/content/uc-doc/system/configuration_files.md

 Asterisk configuration files are located at `/etc/asterisk`.
 These files are packaged with Wazo and you should not modify files that are located at the root of this directory.

-To add you own configurations, you must add a new configuration file in the corresponding [.d]{.title-ref} directory.
+To add you own configurations, you must add a new configuration file in the corresponding `.d` directory.

 For example, if you need to add a new user to the `manager.conf` configuration file, you would add a new file `/etc/asterisk/manager.d/my_new_user.conf` with the following content: